Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem: The main theorem, applications and miscellaneous remarks

 \item If $G$ is of symplectic type, then the inclusion $S_\alpha\subset G$ induces a non-canonical isomorphism

-\end{enumerate} \end{theorem} \begin{proof} The proof Theorem \ref{thm: main} can clearly be adapted word-by-word to the more general case of a triangulated $\otimes$-category admitting reasonable homological chain functor $C_*$ for smooth $k$-varieties.
+\end{enumerate} \end{theorem} \begin{proof} The proof of Theorem \ref{thm: main} can clearly be adapted word-by-word to the more general case of a triangulated $\otimes$-category admitting reasonable homological chain functor $C_*$ for smooth $k$-varieties.
 Observe, for instance, that the use of the $\A^1$-homotopy purity theorem used above can always be obtained by an explicit open tubular neighborhood which is isomorphic to a trivial vector bundle (of rank one or two) over the closed subscheme (a Bruhat cell) under consideration (see Lemma \ref{lem:fiberproduct}).
-The relations on symbols that we use are proven in $\sH(k)$ so that they are respected on applying the functor $C_*: \sH(k) \to \sD$, so that we get exactly the same relations in the symbols computed in $\sD$.
+The relations on symbols that we use are proven in $\sH(k)$.
+Thus, these relations continue to hold on applying the functor $C_*: \sH(k) \to \sD$, so that we get exactly the same relations in the symbols computed in $\sD$.
 We leave the details to the reader. \end{proof}

 Theorem \ref{thm: formalization} can be used to uniformly explain and reprove some classical results from topology and known results about motives under suitable realization functors, as can be seen below.